IBM/fabric-contract-attribute-based-access-control/patternTemplate.md

 > Find the detailed steps for this pattern in the [readme file](https://github.ibm.com/customer-success/Blockchain-GenSupplyChain#setup-for-building-and-running-the-application-from-this-git-code-repo).
 The steps will show you how to:

-1. Clone the repo
+1. Clone the Repo
-2. Export the connection profile details to connect to a Hyperledger Fabric network
+2. Start the Fabric Runtime
-3. Export the private and public keys housed in your local filesystem wallet
-4. Install the server and client side dependencies
+3. Install and Instantiate Contract
-5. Test the network
+4. Export Connection Details
+5. Export Local Wallet
+6. Build and Run the App
+7. Submit transactions in the app

 # Components and services